Skip to main content

 Figure \(\PageIndex{3}\): Summary of Ethanol Fermentation in Yeast

-Yeast are facultative (not obligate) anaerobes in that they can produce energy by glycolysis and ethanol fermentation in the absence of oxygen.
+Yeast are facultative (not obligate) anaerobes in that they can produce energy by glycolysis and ethanol fermentation without oxygen.
 Of course, in the presence of oxygen, the pyruvate made from glycolysis in yeast is preferentially converted to acetyl-CoA, which enters the citric acid cycle and oxidative phosphorylation pathways to maximize ATP production.
-Yeast is abundant, so all that is needed is a large source of glucose.
+Yeast is abundant, so all that is needed is a significant source of glucose.

-An abundant source of glucose for bioethanol production are plants that contain starch (for example corn) or abundant simple sugars (for example sucrose in sugar cane).
-Starch, an α (1,4) polymer of glucose with α (1,6) branches, can easily be broken down in an industrial setting with amylases to form glucose.
-A significant problem with this "first" generation source of glucose is that food crops (corn, and to a lesser degree sugar cane) are used for biofuel consumption instead of for food.
-"Second" generation sources of glucose are crop and wood waste products that contain cellulose, a β (1,4) polymer of glucose which is found with another carbohydrate polymer lignin.
+An abundant source of glucose for bioethanol production is plants that contain starch (for example, corn) or abundant simple sugars (for example, sucrose in sugar cane).
+Starch, an α (1,4) glucose polymer with α (1,6) branches, can easily be broken down in an industrial setting with amylases to form glucose.
+A significant problem with this "first" generation source of glucose is that food crops (corn and, to a lesser degree, sugar cane) are used for biofuel consumption instead of for food.
+"Second" generation sources of glucose are crop and wood waste products that contain cellulose, a β (1,4) glucose polymer found with another carbohydrate polymer, lignin.
 A significant problem with the use of cellulose is the high chemical stability of the β (1,4) glycosidic bond.
 Fungi and bacteria are sources of β-glycosidases to liberate free glucose from cellulose.
 "Third" generation sources of glucose use algae, which does not displace cropland for bioethanol production.
-A "fourth" generation source of glucose are genetically engineered organisms, which might become future sources of bioethanol.
+A "fourth" generation source of glucose uses genetically engineered organisms, which might become future sources of bioethanol.
 Figure \(\PageIndex{4}\) summarizes the different generations of feedstock sources for bioethanol production.

 Production of Bioethanol—A Review of Factors Affecting Ethanol YieldFig1A.svg